xavierallem/Bme280_IFTTT/assignments/summary/howToWriteTutorials.md

 ## Introduction

-The introduction consists of a brief explanation of the subject to be the source of our guide.
+The introduction consists of a brief explanation of the subject to be the source of our turotial.
 The introduction should be kept short.

 ## Pre-requisites

-Pre-requisites consists of all the required knowledge to understand the guide.
+Pre-requisites consists of all the required knowledge to understand the tutorial.
 It may also contain lists of pre-required software/hardware in some content.

 ## Steps